Bloomy52/go-choose-license/README.md

 # Go Choose Your License
 **Go Choose Your License** ("go-choose-license") is a Go CLI app that helps you choose an open-source license for your next big project.
+This project is mostly intended for newer developers who are just starting out in the open-source world, but this project can be used by anyone.

 ## Why This Exists
 As an open-source developer, I know how many open-source licenses there are.